unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 <br/>
 # What is ‘Faster than Lightning’?
-Faster than Lightning’ is a series of very short and informal talks (around three minutes each), based around a snippet of code that you find interesting and/or conversation-worthy.
-Each talk is then followed by a casual discussion across the group.<br/>
+Faster than Lightning is a series of very short and informal talks (approximately three minutes each), based around a snippet of code that you find interesting and/or conversation-worthy.
+Each talk is then followed by a casual group discussion.<br/>

-The idea is to get to know what other developers have been thinking about and doing, with code sharing as a talking point.<br/>
+The idea is about getting to know what fellow developers have been thinking about and doing, with code sharing as a talking point.<br/>

+Here is Father than Lightning in action:<br/>

 ![May meetup : Faster than Lighting 2](http://i.imgur.com/2mLmiMv.png?1)

-<i>(Please note: we will do our very, very best to allow everyone who submitted a snippet to present, but in order to keep the session within the allocated time (an 8pm finish), some attendees may have to leave if we carry over this time).</i><br/>

-Here’s some more information about submissions:<br/>
+Here's a bit more about submissions:<br/>

 - Code snippets can be your code or someone else’s, in any programming language, and can be anonymised
 - A workflow tip may take the form of a UI screenshot or terminal command of an app or tool that you use - it may even be something that irritates you and you’d like to hear about how other developers approach it